Cindy Kimberly Rocks A Plunge Swimsuit

 Cindy Kimberly shared a new Instagram post of herself rocking a swimsuit, and it’s getting a ton of attention.
-So far, it’s been liked over 471,000 times.
+So far, it has been liked over 471,000 times as of this writing.

-The update consisted of four photos, all which were very similar to one another.
+The update consisted of four photos, all of which were very similar to one another.
 They showed Cindy rocking a yellow-gold swimsuit.
-The one-piece had thin straps, and a plunge neckline that left her chest exposed.
+The one-piece had thin straps and a plunging neckline that left her chest exposed.

 Kimberly completed her look with a pendant necklace, but opted to go without earrings.
-She also slicked her hair back, and had a hair tie on her wrist.
+She also slicked her hair back and had a hair tie on her wrist.

 The photos were shot on a boat, with Cindy holding onto the silver ladder.
 The model never looked at the camera in any of the shots, and instead looked into the distance to her right.